MapStory/mapstory-community/roadmap.md

 ### Storytelling

 Storytelling is the process of combining objective StoryLayers with other types of subjective annotation and media.
 The goal of a MapStory is to answer "how" and "why" questions, not just the "what/where/when".
 Storytellers should be able to use StoryLayers already in the platform provided by others and put those StoryLayers to work for the story they want to tell.
 This means adding a unique style to StoryLayers, only using part of a StoryLayers total timespan, controlling zoom levels for StoryLayers so we only see the geography that the storyteller wants us to see, adding contextual info, etc.

+#### In 2017, the priorities for improving the storytelling experience are:

 **[Create scaled-down viewer detail page for single-chaper mapstories ("short stories")](items/playback-settings.md)**